erlang/otp/system/doc/reference_manual/ref_man_processes.md

 ### Directly Visible Erlang Resources

-As described above, `exit` signals due to links, `down` signals, and reply signals from an exiting process due to `alive_request`s are not sent until all _directly visible Erlang resources_ held by the terminating process have been released.
+As described earlier, `exit` signals due to links, `down` signals, and reply signals from an exiting process due to `alive_request`s are not sent until all _directly visible Erlang resources_ held by the terminating process have been released.
 With _directly visible Erlang resources_ we here mean all resources